 2. Product Strategy

 Research by Medium mentions that approximately 60% of product managers cater to the role of product strategy.
 Product strategy requires market-based knowledge and research perspective to create a thorough roadmap.
-The process is handled with the help of software such as Zoho, Freshflows, and Asana, which can be done from anywhere across the globe.
+The process is handled with the help of product management software such as Zoho, Freshflows, and Asana, which can be done from anywhere across the globe.

 3. Leading A Team